rajahwu/Perl/readme.md

 ## Summary

 This project is organized into several directories, each with a specific role and purpose.
-The directories contain various files, scripts, and resources needed for the application to function correctly.
 Refer to the individual documentation files within each directory for more detailed information.